 Dr Lancefield was educated at Bromley College of Technology and the University of Surrey.
 He was the Senior Lecturer in Physics at the University of Surrey before joining Charterhouse, where he headed the department for over ten years.
 His research was in electrical / optical characterisation of semiconductors, and the growth and study of high brightness LEDs.
-Mr Lancefield's interests include squash and golf.
+Dr Lancefield's interests include squash and golf.

 Dr Marlow was educated at Toot Hill School; University of London, Imperial College (MSci Physics – First Class), and Nottingham (PhD in Mathematical Physics, then PGCE in Secondary Science Education – Distinction).
 He has taught Science and Physics at Rushcliffe School in Nottingham and the British School Al Khubairat, Abu Dhabi, UAE.
 Dr Marlow is interested in writing short stories, swimming and travelling.